thrackle-io/rules-engine/docs/userGuides/Architecture/Client/Application/APPLICATION-HANDLER.md

     └── it should call the rule processor diamond and validate the transaction when application level rules are active ├── when pauseRuleActive rules are active
-        │ └── it should validate pause rules through the rule processor diamond │    ├── if the rule processor diamond returns true │    └── it should continue to next active rule check ├── when accountMaxValueByRiskScoreActive is true
+        │ └── it should validate pause rules through the rule processor diamond │    ├── when the rule processor diamond returns true │    └── it should continue to next active rule check ├── when accountMaxValueByRiskScoreActive is true
-        │ └── it should validate account Max Value By RiskScore rules through the rule processor diamond │    ├── if the rule processor diamond returns true │    └── it should continue to next active rule check ├── when accountMaxTransactionValueByRiskScoreActive is true
+        │ └── it should validate account Max Value By RiskScore rules through the rule processor diamond │    ├── when the rule processor diamond returns true │    └── it should continue to next active rule check ├── when accountMaxTransactionValueByRiskScoreActive is true
-        │ └── it should validate account Max Transaction Value By Risk Score rules through the rule processor diamond │    ├── if the rule processor diamond returns true │    └── it should continue to next active rule check ├── when accountMaxValueByAccessLevelActive is true
+        │ └── it should validate account Max Transaction Value By Risk Score rules through the rule processor diamond │    ├── when the rule processor diamond returns true │    └── it should continue to next active rule check ├── when accountMaxValueByAccessLevelActive is true
-        │ └── it should validate account Max Value By Access Level rules through the rule processor diamond │    ├── if the rule processor diamond returns true │    └── it should continue to next active rule check ├── when accountMaxValueOutByAccessLevelActive is true
+        │ └── it should validate account Max Value By Access Level rules through the rule processor diamond │    ├── when the rule processor diamond returns true │    └── it should continue to next active rule check ├── when accountMaxValueOutByAccessLevelActive is true
-        │ └── it should validate account Max Value Out By Access Level rules through the rule processor diamond │    ├── if the rule processor diamond returns true │    └── it should continue to next active rule check ├── when accountDenyForNoAccessLevelRuleActive is true
+        │ └── it should validate account Max Value Out By Access Level rules through the rule processor diamond │    ├── when the rule processor diamond returns true │    └── it should continue to next active rule check ├── when accountDenyForNoAccessLevelRuleActive is true
-        │ └── it should validate Account Deny For No Access Level Rule rules through the rule processor diamond │    └── if the rule processor diamond returns true └── if all active application rule checks return true └── it should succeed
+        │ └── it should validate Account Deny For No Access Level Rule rules through the rule processor diamond │    └── when the rule processor diamond returns true └── when all active application rule checks return true └── it should succeed